+Department of Biology

+Box 90338

+Duke University

-Department of Zoology Duke University Durham, North Carolina 27708-0325 (919) 684-2301, afmotten@acpub.duke.edu
+Durham, North Carolina 27708-0338

+(919) 684-2301

+afmotten@duke.edu

-Alexander Motten is an Assistant Professor of the Practice of Biology at Duke University.
+Alec is an Associate Professor of the Practice of Biology at Duke University.
 He received a bachelor's degree in Botany from the University of North Carolina at Chapel Hill (1970) and a bachelor's degree in Zoology from the University of Washington (1976).
 In 1982 he received a Ph.D. in Zoology from Duke University.
-Since 1984 he has taught in the introductory biology program at Duke, where he is currently the director of the introductory courses.
-He also teaches in the university writing program and conducts workshops on ways to teach effective writing.
-His research interests are in evolutionary ecology, especially pollination systems and plant reproductive biology.
+Since 1984 he has taught in the introductory biology program at Duke, where he is currently the director of the introductory labs.
+He also offers a lab-intensive organismal diversity course and non-majors plant biology, has previously taught first year students in the writing program at Duke, and continues to conduct workshops on ways to teach effective writing.
+His research interests are in evolutionary ecology, especially pollination systems, and plant reproductive biology.

-Reprinted from: Motten, A. F. 1995.
-Diversity of Photosynthetic Pigments.
-Pages 81-98, in Tested studies for laboratory teaching, Volume 16 (C. A. Goldman, Editor).
-Proceedings of the 16th Workshop/Conference of the Association for Biology Laboratory Education (ABLE), 273 pages.
+Reprinted From: Motten, A. F. 2004.
+Diversity of photosynthetic pigments.
+Pages 159-177, in Tested studies for laboratory teaching, Volume 25 (M. A. O'Donnell, Editor).
+Proceedings of the 25th Workshop/Conference of the Association for Biology Laboratory Education (ABLE), 414 pages.